DougInAMug/dougwebb.site/src/posts/onKnowledge.md

 ---

 _Curiosity killed the cat_, so the saying goes.
-A warning: question things and face the consequences.
-I agree that there are consequences.
-Although curiosity may lead to premature death, I write here about the consequences it presents me while living.
+A warning: question things and there'll be consequences!
+Prematurely deceased felines aside, I write here about the consequences curiosity presents me while _alive_.

 The desire to know—by experience or understanding—appears to be the essence of my curiosity.
 Sometimes I seek knowledge in order to do something else (a means to an end), sometimes simply because I like learning (an end in itself).
 Reading, theorising, travelling, testing: this desire takes many forms.

 The issue I have with curiosity is somewhat paradoxical.
 In embracing my curiosity I become _more_ curious.
 The more I learn, the more I'm aware of what I don't know; the more I explore, the more I realise how much there is to discover.
 At the end of a scientific paper, there's a list of references to other papers, each in turn with its own list of references and so on.
-It seems to be a positive feedback loop.
+A positive feedback loop.

-This leads me to the disconcerting feeling that the more I learn, the less I know.
-In dark moments (Wikipedia trawling into the night) it even feels like learning _decreases_ my intelligence.
+This leads me to the disconcerting feeling that _the more I learn, the less I know_.
+In dark moments (Wikipedia trawling into the early hours) it even feels like learning _decreases_ my intelligence.
 I do understand the temptation of dogmatic ignorance.

 I want to focus on books.
 Books are like bricks of materialized information, sliced into pages.
 You can sense the weight shifting from the back of a book to the front as you turn the pages, a tactile progress indicator.
 You can write in notes—I'm not just a defendant, but a proponent of the practice—to customise the book to your particular interest.